amitopenwriteup/splunk-lab/tags.md

-# Lab Part 2 (Exercise 7): Tagging Hosts with `deployment.environment` and Custom Attributes
+# Lab : Tagging Hosts with `deployment.environment` and Custom Attributes

 **Objective:** Use the OpenTelemetry `deployment.environment` attribute (not a generic "environment" tag) plus custom resource attributes to tag your host, using the Collector's **Resource processor** — the method Splunk's official docs recommend.